vulongtran/mintotp/README.md

 ### Command Line Arguments

-In order to keep this tool as minimal as possible, it does not come with any command line options.
-In fact, it does not even have the `--help` option.
-It does support a few command line arguments though.
-Since there is no help output from the tool, this section describes the command line arguments for this tool.

-Here is a synopsis of the command line arguments supported by this tool:
+Here is an overview of the command line arguments supported by this tool:

 ```
 mintotp [TIME_STEP [DIGITS [DIGEST]]]